michael-basil/michael-basil.github.io/health.md

 * To see how far much further things can go when our Mindsets are shifted and altered
 * Because I like to have fun with/in systems

-## Related to physical health what was helpful along the way so far?
+## What helped me with Mindset Recalibration?

-Reading, reflecting and running experiments on myself.
+Challenging myself by contemplating, reflecting, doing hard things and running experiments on myself.
+More and more being in the present moment.

-I'm always open to converstions on any of the following topics:
+Everything below was an input that somehow helped me take a step.
+I am always open to conversations on any of these or something another feels is related.

 * [Metabolism - Fasting positive news](https://www.health.harvard.edu/blog/intermittent-fasting-surprising-update-2018062914156)
 * [Dr. Peter Attia MD - Principles of Nutirtion](https://peterattiamd.com/fasting-protocol-video/)